Last updated 12 February 2026

 The author must be identified in a clear and reasonably prominent way (s 195AA Copyright Act).

-- A television program uses a musical work without the composer being mentioned in the credits as author of the music or the lyrics.
+- a television program uses a musical work without the composer being mentioned in the credits as author of the music or the lyrics

-- A writer submits an article to a magazine for publication, some parts of the body of article are altered by the publisher, and the article is then published without reference to the writer.
+- a writer submits an article to a magazine for publication, some parts of the body of article are altered by the publisher, and the article is then published without reference to the writer

-- An artist buys a painting by another artist and superimposes his own signature over the original artist’s signature before selling it on.
+- an artist buys a painting by another artist and superimposes his own signature over the original artist’s signature before selling it on.